 6. Don’t expect to recover troves of deleted data.

-The technical reasons are beyond the scope of this article, but deleted data may be difficult to recover, depending on where it resides.
-There is not an easy button one can hit, and automatically all the deleted texts, emails and photos are recovered.
+The technical reasons are beyond the scope of this article, but deleted data may be difficult to recover, depending on where it resides, as well as a budget-busting option.
+There is no big red button one can hit and automatically recover all the deleted texts, emails, and photos.
 However, if you are going to this level of analysis make sure you find out who is doing the work.
 Just like finding the best lawyer or doctor for your current situation, you need to find the best mobile device forensic professional.
 Just because a person has the ability to run the tool to capture the data does not translate to them being the most qualified to do an in-depth forensic analysis.
-Ask for credentials, experience and references!
+Ask for credentials, experience, and references!
 Trust, but verify.

 7. Ask if you can get the data and a corresponding load file so it can be ingested into a review platform.

-Data is data no matter the source and mobile device ESI can fit nicely into review tools.
+Data is data no matter the source, and mobile device ESI can fit nicely into today’s review tools.
 Once in the tool, it can be run through analytics, searched for, or placed into pivot tables to make the process of review more efficient.
 By creating pivot tables with the data, reviewers can quickly see the frequency or time of phone calls or messages.
-One could also run analytics across the data set to interpret and pivot on “tone.”
-One can determine which messages were sent and received for business, personal and with some enhancement, the type of conversational tone used in the message such as “aggressive” or “flirtatious”.
+Reviewers can also run analytics across the data set to interpret and pivot on “tone,” determining which messages were sent and received for business, personal, and (with some enhancement) the type of conversational tone used in the message such as “aggressive” or “flirtatious.”

-In summary, remember the following items when dealing with mobile devices.
+In summary, remember the following items when dealing with ESI preservation from mobile devices:

 - Review the reports and investigate the apps!